about

-Baltimore based soprano Caitlin Glastonbury is a performer, storyteller, ensemble collaborator, and arts administrator.
+Baltimore based soprano Caitlin Glastonbury is a freelance performer, storyteller, ensemble collaborator, and arts administrator.
 As a recitalist, Caitlin is passionate about featuring new music, especially by Nonbinary and Transgender composers.
 They frequently collaborate with current composers to commission, workshop, and premiere new works, and value opportunities to contribute to this creative process.
-Caitlin received a Peabody Institute LAUNCHPad Career Development Grant to commission and premiere Steven Naylor's weathering, a song cycle for soprano and piano, which sets texts from their personal journals.
-This season, Caitlin will present a series of solo recitals, including works by Poulenc, Brahms, Saariaho, Rosśa Crean, Schumann, and Katherine Balch, including the premiere of Crean's unaccompanied song cycle, Grotesque.
-They are excited to join the Peabody Institute Conductor's Orchestra as the soprano soloist in Gustav Mahler's Symphony No. 4.
+In 2024, Caitlin commissioned and premiered Steven Naylor's weathering, a song cycle for soprano and piano, which sets texts from their personal journals.
+This past season, Caitlin presented a series of recitals, including works by Poulenc, Brahms, Saariaho, Rosśa Crean, Schumann, and Katherine Balch, including the premiere of Crean's unaccompanied song cycle, Grotesque.
+They joined the Peabody Institute Conductor's Orchestra under the instruction of Maestro Marin Alsop as the soprano soloist in Gustav Mahler's Symphony No. 4 and Johannes Brahms’s Ein Deutsches Requiem, and performed Norina’s aria from Gaetanno Donizetti’s Don Pasquale this spring.

 I believe that music has inherent value to the world through its capacity to facilitate human connection, and find inspiration by being part of performances that create impactful spaces for a diverse range of audiences.